-The causes for billing complaints are most often tied to customer confidence in billing accuracy.
+The causes of billing complaints are most often tied to customer confidence in billing accuracy.
 The reasons for this require a holistic perspective to ensure that tenant billing as a whole can run smoothly.

 Technical issues, meanwhile, are influenced by a variety of factors such as human oversight or faulty equipment.
-By the same token, they also demand a systems thinking view of potential problems and how they interrelate to ensure a lasting solution.
+By the same token, they also demand a system thinking view of potential problems and how they interrelate to ensure a lasting solution.